11 Goal Setting

 - Short-term goals take 1-2 years to complete.

-- Goals can be also written as “mini” and “micro.”
+- Goals can also be written as “mini” and “micro.”
 “Mini” goals are written for 2 – 3 months.
 Daily goals are called “micro”.

 Watch the following overview of Smart Goals.